What is UML | Unified Modeling Language

 Composite Structure Diagram

-Composite structure diagrams are used to show the internal structure, the behaviors of classifiers, and the relationships between classes in a system.
+Composite Structure Diagrams are used to show the internal structure, the behaviors of classifiers, and the relationships between classes in a system.
 The composite structure type is similar to Class diagrams but the former ones represent more detailed individual parts rather than the whole system structure.
-Object Diagram

 These diagrams display the dynamic behaviors or in other words, what should happen in a system.
 For example, the way that objects interact with each other, or a set of changes to the system over a certain period.
 This category has seven sub-types: